rdfostrich/article-versioned-reasoning/content/querying.md

 #### Semantic delta materialisation

-The definition of the semantic delta materialization (S-DM) is similar to, but more generic than the [semantic diff definition by Völkel et al](cite:cites semversion).
+The definition of semantic delta materialization (S-DM) is similar to, but more generic than the [semantic diff definition by Völkel et al](cite:cites semversion).
 While the semantic diff only allows versioning on the dataset, our S-DM definition also enables versioning of the ontology.
 Similarly, [Huang et al.](cite:cites more) introduce a diff that enables versioning of the ontology, but not on the dataset.